sts10/new-fandom-wordlists/readme.markdown

 Inspired by [EFF's Fandom Lists](https://www.eff.org/deeplinks/2018/08/dragon-con-diceware).

 These lists are taken directly from [Aaron Toponce's proposed NEW fandom word lists](https://gist.github.com/atoponce/241abc6977dffeb6f9d724512e4fa339).
+Each list has 4,000 words.
 In each file, there's one word per line.

+More information below.

 ## Word list information

+These list attributes are printed using a tool called [Tidy](https://github.com/sts10/tidy).

 ### Game of Thrones list
 ```text